18F/handbook/docs/03-policies/security.md

   - It is particularly important to ensure that network shares, databases and local development sandbox versions of web sites are not publicly visible, both when working from home/office and when working in public places.
 - User accounts on all systems must be password protected (using passwords that adhere to our password policy) and require entering the password on initial startup, as well as on resume from "sleep" mode.
 - Whenever practical, work should be done from under a relatively non-privileged (user) account, not from an account with administrative privileges on the computer.
 Working under the latter is more likely to result in unintended installation of malicious software that would be harder for an anti-virus program to detect and cure.
 Thus, even if you're the only person using a computer (such as a laptop), it is a good practice to create two accounts on the computer: a "user" and an "administrator", and use the "user" account for most activities.
-- Untrusted software should not be installed - this includes software you have never heard of, as well as known software that was downloaded from sources other than the author's site or a trusted, established repository.
+- Untrusted software should not be installed.
+This includes software you have never heard of, as well as known software that was downloaded from sources other than the author's site or a trusted, established repository.
 - Be cautious opening e-mail attachments or files sent over instant messengers or similar systems.
 Even if the attachment is from a contact you recognize, if it is unexpected and does not indicate a project or discussion you recognize it is wise to e-mail the person separately to confirm that they sent the message.
 The reason for this is that it is common for malware to use e-mail software contact lists to send e-mails masquerading as a known contact with the malware attached.
 - Do not access CivicActions IT systems using an untrusted computer (for example an Internet café or library system).
 This is because these systems can easily be infected with malware that transmit user activity to a 3rd party.
 - If technically possible, additional protections such as encryption of your home directory (with a strong passphrase not reused for another purpose) and "remote wipe" of lost mobile devices are encouraged.